Dusty Mancinelli: Mancinelli and Sims-Fewer collaborations

 In 2015, Mancinelli met Madeleine Sims-Fewer at the 2015 TIFF Talent Lab.
-Since 2017, the pair has co-directed several short films in their DM Films joint venture.
-Their films have been shown at TIFF, BFI London Film Festival, Vancouver International Film Festival, the Moscow International Film Festival and the Slamdance Film Festival, among others.
+Since 2017, the pair has co-directed several films in their DM Films joint venture.
+Their films have been shown at TIFF, BFI London Film Festival, Vancouver International Film Festival, the Moscow International Film Festival, Telluride Film Festival and Slamdance Film Festival, among others.
 Their first collaboration, Slap Happy, about a tempestuous relationship, was an official selection at the BFI London Film Festival, Vancouver and Slamdance.
 Reviewer Ben Robins named it one of the best short films at the BFI Festival, describing it as "like a little less touched-up Blue Valentine, with a much more twisted sense of humour."
 Their second collaboration was Woman in Stall, a "claustrophobic thriller" about an encounter in a public restroom between a man and a woman trapped in a cubicle.
 It won the Short Film Grand Jury Prize at the Slamdance festival.
-Chubby, their third collaboration, was shown at the 2020 Slamdance festival.
+Chubby, their third collaboration, was shown at the 2019 Telluride Film Festival and 2020 Slamdance festival.
 A study of a 10-year-old's experience with sexual abuse, it was described as "harrowing" and would "stay with you long after its credits roll".